donnatchris/webserv-42/README.md

 - File upload support via `multipart/form-data` (limited to one file at a time), enabling uploads of any file type (PNG, PDF, MP3, etc.)
 - Chunked communication (4096-byte blocks), even for uploads, to optimize memory usage
 - A complete and fun **zombie-themed test website** to demonstrate and validate all features
+- Siege test results (load testing): 100% success over more than 250,000 transactions in 1 minute.

 ## SOME COMMANDS YOU CAN USE: